JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 ### Use a developer version of Compose Multiplatform compiler

-If there isn’t a stable version of Compose Multiplatform that supports the version of Kotlin that you want to use, you can try a developer (`dev`) version of the Compose Multiplatform compiler.
+If there isn’t a stable Compose Multiplatform version that supports the Kotlin version that you want to use, you can try a developer (`dev`) version of the Compose Multiplatform compiler.
 `-dev` versions of Compose Multiplatform, such as `1.5.0-dev1084`, contain actual version mappings from Kotlin to the Compose Multiplatform compiler.
 This includes Beta and RC (Release Candidate) versions of Kotlin.